Naga, Camarines Sur: Establishment of the See of Cáceres (1595)

 By the 17th century, almost most of the propios under the Spaniards had been completely converted to Catholicism, abandoning their animistic heritage altogether.

 "Nueva Cáceres" was identified in the papal bull of Pope Clement VIII on 14 August 1595, which established the see of Cáceres, together with Cebú and Nueva Segovia, and made it the seat of the new bishopric subject to the Archdiocese of Manila.
-Unfortunately, the Diocese's first priest passed away before his assumption, Luis Maldonado, O.F.M., with a successor who also had the same fate, Francisco Ortega, O.S.A., in 1599.
+The Diocese's first bishop, Luis Maldonado, O.F.M., died before his assumption, his successor was Francisco Ortega, O.S.A..

-Nueva Cáceres was settled by around 100 Spaniards from Europe, reinforced by migrations from Mexico.
+Nueva Cáceres was settled by around 100 Spaniards from Europe, reinforced by migrations from Mexico during Capt.
+Maldonado's expedition.
 From a report by Don Antonio Morga of the Oidor of the Royal Audencia, he characterized the urban life of Nueva Cáceres as:

 "...well populated since the time of Doctor Sande, Governor of the Philippine Islands.
 It has approximately one hundred Spaniards, with its city corporations and mayors, aldermen, and officials."